JiangLabSysImmune/TetTCR-SeqHD_V2/README.md

 Note: you may need to change some of the variables in src/tet.sh (particularly the conda environments)
-      you may also need to edit some of the variables in run.sh, depending on needs specifically update the conda source on line XXX of run.sh
+      you may also need to edit some of the variables in run.sh, depending on needs specifically update the conda source path on line 6 of run.sh

 Input files:
   1. Rhapsody_dbec.csv = *_DBEC_MolsPerCell.csv (output from SBG)